Local sports roundup: Holmen, Taebel win MVC golf meet

 Onalaska 7, Holmen 0

-The Hilltoppers swept the Vikings in boys’ tennis, highlighted by a three set victory by Aiden Sommerfield over Vincent Young — 4-6, 6-4, 6-3.
+ONALASKA -- The Hilltoppers swept the Vikings in boys’ tennis, highlighted by a three-set victory by Aiden Sommerfield over Vincent Young — 4-6, 6-4, 6-3.

 Central 4, Sparta 3

-The RiverHawks sweep doubles competition to negate a 3-1 deficit in singles competition to secure a win over the Spartans.
+SPARTA -- The RiverHawks swept doubles competition to negate a 3-1 deficit in singles competition to secure a win over the Spartans.
 Logan Boland and Connor McCoy of Central secured the deciding point by sweeping the Spartans doubles pairing of Colin Kintzinger and Josh Smith 6-0, 6-0.

 Viroqua 7, Mauston 0

-The Blackhawks didn't give up a single set in a shutout win over Mauston.
+MAUSTON, Wis. -- The Blackhawks didn't give up a single set in a shutout over Mauston.

 TRACK AND FIELD